Tarotaroyy/Prometheus-Vision/README.md

 Prometheus-Vision is a project that utilizes depth cameras to capture depth values from the environment.
 And to classify objects using vision techniques.

+## Important
+- DO NOT CHANGE any file or file points relating to pybackend,pyrealsense, and pyrsutils.
+It is related to pyrealsense2 setup.

 ## Usage
 ### Running getDepthValues.py
 To run the `getDepthValues.py` script, follow these steps: